ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/keras-core/run-keras-core.md

 Even if the backend changes, the accuracy is always about ~0.95 and the predictions are consistent.

-When you run it with different backends you might notice a difference in execution speed.
+When you run it with different backends, you might notice a difference in execution speeds.